frankkiogora/CD_django_loginandregistration/README.txt

 Email - Required; Valid Format
 Password - Required; No fewer than 8 characters in length; matches Password Confirmation Use Bcrypt to encrypt your users’ passwords

+FELISA'S NOTE:
+The screenshots folder is non-standard and is attached to provide a quick view of the templates.
+These have no bearing on the functionality of the project.